-DEALING W THE AN AMENDMENT TO A MOTION Ask: It is moved that we (state the motion).
+DEA LING WITH AN AMENDMENT TO A MOTION

+Ask: It is moved that we (state the motion).

 Is there any discussion?

-If a member m oves an amendment and someone seconds it: Ask: An amendment has been made which states (state the amendment).
+If a m nember moves an amendment and someone seconds it:

+Ask: An amendment has been made which states

 Is there any discussion on the amendment?"

 Are you ready to vote on the amendment?"

-If the amendm ent is defeated, proceed to deal with the main
+amendment is defeated, proceed to deal with the main on, as usual.

 If the amendment is carried.

 Ask: Is there any discussion on the main motion as amended?

 Read the motion as amended.

-If there is no further discussion, we will now vote on the main motion, as amended.
+Say: If there is no further discussion, we will now vote on the main motion, as amended.

 Read the motion as amended.
 Proceed with the vote.

-The motion to (Read the motion as Sav: amended) is carried/not carried.
+Say: The motion to (Read the motion as amended) is carried/not carried.